sinsunsan/sinsunsan.github.io/about.md

 ### 1986 - 1995 : Code prehistory period

 * In 1986 I developed my first game using a Amstrad CPC 6128.
 The scenario of the game was a plane launching missiles on boats.
 The missiles were ASCII symbols!
+* In 1977 I was born

+### 1977 What happened  ?

-* In 1977 I was born the year Apple Inc. get incorporated, Voyager probe started its journey and Centre Pompidou museum erected in Paris
+* this year Apple Inc. get incorporated
+* Voyager probe started its journey
+* Centre Pompidou museum erected in Paris
+* [Make](https://en.wikipedia.org/wiki/Make_(software)) utility in unix system was born.

 ![First mac computer]({{site.baseurl}}/images/mac.jpg)